peterpih/Coursera/GIT and GITHUB.md

 git push origin feature_branch    # push the commits from feature_branch to remote origin
 ```
-While on feature_branch, when ready to push to master branch
+While on feature_branch, when ready to push to master branch, check for conflicts:
-Check for conflicts:
 ```
 (on feature_branch)
 git merge master